vivekcoh/scripts/reports/powershell/storageGrowth/README.md

 Your browser should open and display the chart of storage growth.

-## Parameters
+## Authentication Parameters

-* -vip: the Cohesity cluster to connect to
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: the cohesity user to login with
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: domain of the Cohesity user (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

-* -days: number of days of storage statistics to display
+* -days: (optional) number of days of storage statistics to display